Exhibition of provisional voters’ register starts November 3 | Ghana News Agency

 The Commission, however, indicated that voters without their voter identification cards could visit the exhibition centres to verify their details.

-Other requests include a correction to the wrong spelling of names; a correction to wrong registration centre codes, and an amendment to other registration details such as age, and sex as a result of a clerical error.
+Other requests include correction to wrong spelling of names; correction to wrong registration centre codes, and amendment to other registration details such as age, sex as a result of clerical error.

 The EC said complete major changes or corrections such as complete change of the name of a voter or addition of new names, change of polling station code, change of photographs and inclusion of omitted names, could only be done at the Commission’s District Office.